 There are many natural ingredients that have proven benefits, but there are also some natural ingredients that are simply used as marketing tools to sell products.
-So just because something is natural doesn’t automatically mean it’s effective or good for your skin.
-Manufacturers know that people are on the 'natural' bandwagon and they play that to their advantage.
+So just because something is natural doesn’t necessarily mean it’s effective for your skin.

 Instead, look for tried and tested active ingredients which supply your skin with the molecules it needs.

 Myth #3.
-The harsher the exfoliator, the harder you scrub, the better.
+The harsher the exfoliator, the better.
+Not true.

 Nothing jumpstarts skin like a deep clean that removes dirt, debris and dead skin cells, and brightens the complexion.
 And that, in a nutshell, is why exfoliation is king.

 But scrubbing and exfoliating too hard or too often will cause damage to your skin, it can strip your skin of essential moisture and natural oils, and makes your skin more susceptible to infections, clogged pores and free radicals.